This post contains references to products from one or more of our advertisers. We may receive compensation when you click on links to those products.

 A trip to Barbados conjures up images of swaying palm trees, turquoise clear seas, long silvery sandy beaches and cocktails at sunset, a tropical paradise in the Caribbean.

-In 2016 CN Traveler voted Barbados as the number 2 most beautiful island in the Caribbean.
+In 2016 CN Traveler voted Barbados as the number 2 most beautiful island in the Caribbean, and for good reason.

 For three months we lived like a local enjoying all that Barbados had to offer.

-A budget holiday it is not, most islands around the world are expensive, and a Barbados vacation is one of them.
+It’s by no means a budget holiday, and most islands in the Carribean are expensive, and a Barbados vacation is one of them.
 Most goods are imported and even their fruit and vegetables are imported from the small island of St. Vincent nearby.

 Below are our tips on what to do in Barbados for kids, teens, couples, families and grandparents.